 Country of origin

 The chart below outlines articles containing adverse events by publication country, according to publisher ISSN.
 The journals from UK and US are also indexed by PubMed/PMC, but the respective articles could not be found in PubMed’s main search engine, as discussed previously.

 This evaluation compared medical literature monitoring for adverse events using three different data sources and two distinct products.
-After de-duplicating and screening by PV specialists, we found valuable articles in Crossref and DOAJ that would not have been found otherwise by searching only in a primary reference index, PubMed.
+After de-duplicating and screening by PV specialists, we found valuable articles in Crossref and DOAJ that would not have been found otherwise by searching only PubMed as the primary reference index.

-Searching indexes such as Crossref and DOAJ tap into the growing trend in open academic publications and the potential to reach a wider number of publishers.
-This is encouraging, but at the same time searching a growing number of complementary sources is challenging: there is large overlap of results that require de-duplication, queries need to be translated and maintained in different search engines, and there will be invariably more articles to be screened.
+Searching open access indexes tap into the growing trend in open academic publications and the potential to reach a wider number of publishers.
+This is encouraging, but at the same time searching a growing number of complementary sources is challenging: there is large overlap of results that require de-duplication, query strategies need to be translated and maintained in different search engines, and there will be invariably more articles to be screened.

-We believe these problems can be addressed with the right technology framework: integrating sources into a single database facilitates de-duplication and consistent searching.
-The increase in volumes accrued by searching more sources can be offset by efficiencies in AI screening, translating to higher quality and more cost effective process.
-These innovative principles are behind the design of our solution, biologit MLM-AI, and were applied in practice as part of this study.
+This is where biologit MLM-AI can help: integrating sources into a single database facilitates de-duplication and consistent searching.
+The increase in volumes accrued by searching more sources is offset by efficiencies in AI screening and the integrated workflow, translating to higher quality and a more cost-effective process.